vega/vega-datasets/datapackage.md

 ### path
 crimea.json
 ### description
-This dataset, which informed Florence Nightingale's groundbreaking work in public health, details monthly mortality rates from British military hospitals during the Crimean War (1854-1856).
+Monthly mortality rates from British military hospitals during the Crimean War (1854-1856), which informed Florence Nightingale's groundbreaking work in public health.
 Nightingale credits Dr. William Farr for compiling the data from the 1858 [Medical and Surgical History of the British Army](http://resource.nlm.nih.gov/62510370R).
-The dataset categorizes deaths into "zymotic" diseases (preventable infectious diseases), wounds/injuries, and other causes.
+Categorizes deaths into "zymotic" diseases (preventable infectious diseases), wounds/injuries, and other causes.
-Covering the period from April 1854 to March 1856, the dataset includes monthly army strength alongside mortality figures.
-Nightingale transformed this data into her now-famous [polar area diagrams](https://iiif.lib.harvard.edu/manifests/view/drs:7420433$25i).
+Covering the period from April 1854 to March 1856, it includes monthly army strength alongside mortality figures.
+Transformed by Nightingale into her now-famous [polar area diagrams](https://iiif.lib.harvard.edu/manifests/view/drs:7420433$25i).

-The annual mortality rates plotted in the chart can be calculated from the dataset using the formula
+The annual mortality rates plotted in the chart can be calculated using the formula
 > (Deaths &times; 1000 &times; 12) &divide; Army Size.

 As [The Lancet](https://pmc.ncbi.nlm.nih.gov/articles/PMC7252134/) argued in 2020, Nightingale's